leastbad/svgMap/README.md

-# svgMap-next
+# svgmap-next

-svgMap-next is a JavaScript library that lets you easily create an interactable world map comparing customizable data for each country.
-It's a Webpack-compatible adaptation of the original [svgmap](https://github.com/StephanWagner/svgMap) by Stephen Wagner.
+svgmap-next is a JavaScript library that lets you easily create an interactable world map comparing customizable data for each country.
+It's a Webpack-compatible adaptation of the original [svgMap](https://github.com/StephanWagner/svgMap) by Stephen Wagner.

 ## Install